-In a major development that could reshape how top US universities handle federal scrutiny, Columbia University has agreed to a $215 million settlement with the Trump administration to resolve allegations related to civil rights violations, including failure to protect Jewish students during recent campus protests.
-The deal not only marks one of the largest such settlements in the education sector but also reinstates access to nearly $400 million in federal research grants previously frozen.
+Columbia University has agreed to a $215 million settlement with Trump administration to resolve allegations related to civil rights violations, including failure to protect Jewish students during recent campus protests.

-For Indian students, who form one of the largest international student cohorts in the US, the implications are significant—particularly as the settlement introduces stricter oversight on international student admissions, funding policies, and campus regulations.
+For Indian students, who form largest international student group in US, this is important as settlement introduces stricter oversight on international student admissions.

-The agreement, announced earlier this week, comes amid mounting pressure from the US Department of Education and Department of Justice on elite universities accused of failing to uphold campus safety and federal non-discrimination laws.
-As part of the settlement, Columbia will face biannual monitoring, submit detailed admission and hiring data, and revise its DEI (Diversity, Equity, and Inclusion) practices.
-Of particular note for Indian aspirants is the new requirement for international applicants to clearly articulate their academic purpose in the US—a change that could impact SOP (Statement of Purpose) requirements and visa interviews.
+This agreement, announced earlier this week, comes amid mounting pressure from US Department of Education and Department of Justice on elite universities accused of failing to uphold campus safety and federal non-discrimination laws.
+As part of settlement, Columbia will face biannual monitoring, submit detailed admission and hiring data, and revise its DEI (Diversity, Equity, and Inclusion) practices.

-Additionally, the settlement bars Columbia from implementing race-based admissions or hiring targets, signalling a broader policy shift that could affect how diversity is factored into future intakes.
+Settlement also bars Columbia from implementing race based admissions.
 For Indian students applying on merit, this may level the playing field, though it also reflects a retreat from policies that promoted global inclusivity and multicultural engagement on campuses.
-With increased focus on national interest and civil discipline, any involvement in on-campus protests or political activism—even peaceful—could trigger disciplinary action and, under the new rules, mandatory reporting to federal immigration authorities.
+With increased focus on national interest and civil discipline, any involvement in on-campus protests or political activism, even peaceful, could trigger disciplinary action and, under new rules, mandatory reporting to federal immigration authorities.

 Read More: